niklasbaier/instant-repo/README.md

 > Within a particular ecosystem, there may be a common way of installing things, such as using [Yarn](https://yarnpkg.com/), [NuGet](https://www.nuget.org/), or [Homebrew](https://brew.sh/).
 However, consider the possibility that whoever is reading your README is a novice and would like more guidance.
 Listing specific steps helps remove ambiguity and gets people to using your project as quickly as possible.
 If it only runs in a specific context like a particular programming language version or operating system or has dependencies that have to be installed manually, also add a Requirements subsection.

+This projects assumes a generic development setup on your machine, most notably:

+- homebrew
+- XCode development kit

 Install pyenv:

 ```